Jiang-Gianni/gianni-jiang/templates/md/website.md

 <br>

-In my opinion it also requires **less effort to parse the server fetched data into ready-to-use HTML directly from the backend rather than exposing a json data API that need to be consumed and parsed from the frontend**<!-- class="bg-purple-200" -->.
+In my opinion it also requires **less effort to parse the server fetched data into ready-to-use HTML directly from the backend rather than exposing a json data API that needs to be consumed and parsed from the frontend**<!-- class="bg-purple-200" -->.

 Same goes for managing **the state of the application**<!-- class="bg-indigo-200" -->, most of the times.